 ACCESS & LOCATION:

-The location of Chief’s Camp remains the same – on Chief’s Island, at the centre of the Moremi Game Reserve, within the beautiful Okavango Delta.
+The location of Chief’s Camp remains the same – on Chief’s Island, at the center of the Moremi Game Reserve, within the beautiful Okavango Delta.
 The property has its own airstrip, accessed from Kasane (1hr 30mins), Maun (25 mins), and other Sanctuary offerings Stanley’s Camp and Baines Camp (15 mins each).
 Chief’s occupies the north-western side of the island.

 The site is surrounded by tall trees and boasts amazing views out over the Delta.
 The communal areas consist of a lounge, a larger dining room, a bar, a library, and a pizza deck complete with pizza oven.
 There is also an orientation room, where the camp’s guides provide further information about the Delta prior to taking guests on game drives.